-Session: Limits to rationality General Assembly of the World Academy of Art and Science, Hyderabad, India less than 15% considers it to be harmful.
+^{} President, World Academy of Art and Science; Dag Hammarskjold University College for International Relations and Diplomacy, Zagreb less than 15% considers it to be harmful.

 Quality of life and ability to cope with threats and challenges are increased by science.
 "To the Age of reason we owe our prosperity, .. but also emancipation of slaves and women, the view that we are all at root the same."
 (Lee Smolin, New Scientist, July 2008).